HaigBishop/quiet-consensus/sct/minting_sct_nfts.md

 ## 3. Mint non-transferable SCT NFTs

 1. Make sure you're in `sct/uploader/`
-2. Ensure your `.env` file has all required values
+2. Ensure your `.env` file in `sct/uploader/` has all required values
 3. Run `npm run mint`

     This will: